Does homeowners insurance cover AC?

 When does homeowners insurance not cover AC?

 Home warranties may be a valuable supplement to a homeowners insurance policy by providing financial compensation for items that deteriorate over time.
-Home warranty claims are typically only denied because of owner neglect, improper servicing or installation or because the damage is covered by a homeowners insurance policy.
-Additionally, a home warranty will not typically cover unexpected events like lightning.
+Home warranty claims are typically only denied because of owner neglect, improper servicing or installation — or because the damage is covered by a homeowners insurance policy.
+A home warranty will not typically cover unexpected events like lightning.
 But if a component or even your entire unit needs to be repaired or replaced due to wear and tear, home warranties are designed to cover the expense.

-Circumstance leading to repair or replacement of AC | Covered by homeowners insurance? | Covered by home warranty? |
+Source of damage | Covered by homeowners insurance? | Covered by home warranty? |

 ---|---|---|